Campus Life 101 is a series from GW Today offering tips on the basics of navigating life at college.

 - Place a hand on your stomach and breathe in through your nose, focusing on filling only your lower lungs.
 Feel your belly expanding, while your upper chest remains still.
 Gently breathe out through the mouth.
 Repeat at least 10 times.

-- Inhale on a count of four, hold the breath for a count of seven, and breathe out on a count of eight.
+- Inhale on a count of four, hold the breath for a count of seven and breathe out on a count of eight.
 Repeat at least 10 times.

-- Follow a breath-regulating gif or video.
+- Follow a breath-regulating animation or video.

 Services and Resources